ubernostrum/django-contact-form/docs/views.rst

        form.

-    Additionally, the following standard (from ``FormView``) methods and attributes are commonly useful to override:
+    Additionally, the following standard (from ``FormView``) methods and attributes are commonly useful to override (all attributes below can also be passed to ``as_view()`` in the URLconf, permitting customization without the need to write a full custom subclass of ``ContactFormView``):

     .. attribute:: form_class